shanopow/fall_clone/README.md

 6. Add weapons, armour (Just tedious)

 # Note
-Direction on this is currenlty undecided.
+Direction on this is currently undecided.
 Might go towards procedurally generated or towards hardcoded, maybe both When this is resolved this message will no longer be here